Last updated on July 4, 2023 by Wandering our World

 - If you are walking a main trail, make sure you choose to camp in a place that won’t be in any other hiker’s or walker’s way.

 - When wild camping in Polzeath you must never make a campfire as it can damage the environment and create fires.
-For cooking, use a storm cooker.
-The Swedish brand Trangia make fantastic storm cookers that are virtually indestructible.
+Instead it may be worth looking at using a stove or storm cooker – but check local laws first to see if they’re allowed.
+The Swedish brand Trangia make great camping storm cookers that are safe and virtually indestructible.
 Portable solar ovens, like this one by GoSun, are also a good fuel-less option.

 - Take any rubbish with you, and leave your camping spot the way you found it.